Wondering how to file for divorce in Ohio? We cover everything you need to know about the process and how to get started.

 Petitions can include several reasons for the divorce, but only one of them must be proved.
 It’s often helpful to list two reasons in the event that you’re unable to prove the first one.

 Divorces in Ohio can either be contested or uncontested.
-Uncontested divorces are also called a “dissolution of marriage,” meaning that both spouses agree on all divorce-related matters (such as child custody, spousal support, and the division of property), so there’s no need for a court to step in and resolve any issues.
+Uncontested divorces are also called a “dissolution of marriage,” meaning that both spouses agree on all divorce-related matters (such as child custody, spousal support, and property division), so there’s no need for a court to step in and resolve any issues.

 Contested divorces, meanwhile, occur when the parties cannot agree on one or more issues in their divorce and therefore need a court to step in.
 (Note – if you and your spouse agree about nearly all issues but don’t agree on a single issue, that is still sufficient to move your divorce into contested divorce territory).